-- 6. If carrying IV/IO fluids, establish IV access and administer parenteral fluids with Lactated Ringer's (LR). - 7.
+- 6. If carrying IV/IO fluids establish IV/IO access and administer parenteral fluids with Lactated Ringer's (LR) or 0.9% Normal Saline (NS). - 7.
 Pediatrics 20 mL/kg bolus to maintain a radial pulse and to maintain normal mentation - 8.
 Adults 500-1,000 mL bolus to maintain a radial pulse and to maintain normal mentation - 9.
-Continue fluids to maintain peripheral perfusion.
+Continue fluids to maintain peripheral perfusion. - 10.
+Consider push dose epinephrine for patients in extremis and follow the protocol as written - ONLY for jurisdictions approved to use the Push Dose Epinephrine for WEMS OSP.

-10. Expedite transport.
+11. Expedite transport.